derdanne/stern/README.md

 | `json`  | `object`              | Marshal the object and output it as a json text                 |
 | `color` | `color.Color, string` | Wrap the text in color (.ContainerColor and .PodColor provided) |

+If Graylog server address is specified, stern will not:
+- print out messages except discovery of containers
+- colorize the output

 ## Examples: